 Some form of exercise is also important.
 You should slowly increase your level of physical activity as advised by your doctor.
 Many hospitals and clinics offer cardiac rehabilitation programs that include exercise programs, ways to reduce and cope with stress, and information about diet, sexual activity, the need for additional treatment, and other issues.

 Cardiac rehabilitation programs also give you a chance to talk with other patients and share your concerns, problems, and feelings.
 Many patients who have been through such programs volunteer as instructors for new patients, which can give you more insight and reassurance.

 Some studies have shown that patients who have recently had a heart attack are at greater risk of obstructive sleep apnea (OSA).
 Because of this link, your doctor may recommend that you undergo some screening tests for OSA.

-A study has found that a Mediterranean-style diet high in olive oil and other healthy unsaturated fats is just as good as the American Heart Association’s low-fat diet for heart attack patients who want to prevent another heart attack from happening.
-Heart attack patients on either diet had one-third the risk of having another heart attack, a stroke, of dying, or of developing another heart problem than did patients who did not follow the diets.
+A study has found that a Mediterranean-style diet high in olive oil and other healthy unsaturated fats is beneficial for heart attack patients by lowering their risk of having another heart attack, a stroke, of dying, or of developing another heart problem.

 For more information, visit

 Heart attack survivors have to take a long, hard look at their lifestyles and make decisions that will affect their future health.
 Heart attack survivors who smoke need to quit right away.
 You may need to make changes to your diet